 Here at Simon Marks Jewish Primary School we believe that Jewish Studies is at the heart of helping to guide children with their understanding of the world, no matter their background or faith.
 Throughout the entire curriculum the values of Judaism are embedded to ensure children are encouraged to develop their deeper understanding of the world and their place in it.

 Children at Simon Marks take great pride in questioning, enquiring and developing their Jewish knowledge, resulting in our pupils having a well-rounded and inquisitive view of the world.
 We showcase their fantastic depth of knowledge with assemblies, performances and a special school Seder meal for parents and invited guests.

 Our Aim is for Simon Marks pupils to leave school with a passion and desire to continue their Jewish journey through life or a continued and lasting interest in Judaism.

 Jewish Studies (JS) teaching and learning takes place across all Key Stages.

 At Simon Marks, Hebrew reading is a key focus area across the school.
 Starting in Early Years, the children will begin to recognise the letters of the Aleph-Bet and vowels through word recognition.
-In Key Stage 1 the children begin to read from the Aleph-Champ scheme and this is continued through Key Stage 2 where they will also read from the Siddur, Chumash and Modern Hebrew texts.
+In Key Stage 1 the children begin to read in Ivrit lessons linked to the topic that they are studying, this is continued through Key Stage 2 where they will also read from the Siddur, Chumash and Modern Hebrew texts.

 By the end of KS2 most children are able to decode Hebrew sentences, lead Shabbat Assemblies and recite the common blessings with confidence.